camfort/camfort.github.io/oopsla17/artifact.md

 * **tickAssign** is the number of potential sites for stencil specifications.

-* **tickAssignSuccess** is the number of potential sites that were successfully inferred as stencil specifications.
+* **tickAssignSuccess** is the number of potential sites which successfully had a specification inferred.

-* **LHSnotHandled** is the number of specifications for which Camfort cannot handle the LHS.
+* **LHSnotHandled** is the number of specifications for which CamFort cannot handle the LHS.

-* **relativized** is the number of specifications where offsets had to be shifted in order to infer them correctly.
+* **relativized** is the number of specifications where offsets had to be shifted in order to infer them correctly (relativisation)

 In the paper we report the following quantities all of which are defined by a particular key in the summary: